 Corporations; how formed.

-.
-[As amended April 1981] Corporations without banking powers or privileges may be formed under general laws, but shall not be created by special act, except for municipal purposes.
+] Corporations without banking powers or privileges may be formed under general laws, but shall not be created by special act, except for municipal purposes.
 All general laws or special acts enacted under the provisions of this section may be altered or repealed by the legislature at any time after their passage.
 [1979 J.R.
 21, 1981 J.R.
-9, vote April 1981]
+9, vote April 1981

 , 235 N.W.2d 648